The London Economic: Ownership

-In April 2020, The London Economic was taken over by the venture capital firm, Greencastle Capital Limited, who now hold a controlling 51% stake in the outlet.
+In April 2020, The London Economic was taken over by the venture capital firm, Greencastle Capital Limited, which now holds a 51% stake.

-Criticism

-Following their takeover, The London Economic encountered criticism after it emerged that Greencastle Capital Limited's owner, David Sefton, has significant links to the fossil fuel industry.
+Following the takeover, The London Economic encountered criticism after it emerged that Greencastle Capital Limited's owner, David Sefton, has significant links to the fossil fuel industry.

-Political standpoint

-The London Economic was generally supportive of Jeremy Corbyn, the last leader of the Labour Party, but has run editorials from anti-Corbyn politicians such as David Blunkett and London Conservative Party councillors.

-The website took a pro-Remain standpoint on the 2016 United Kingdom European Union membership referendum.

-Notable stories

-The London Economic has published a number of stories which have been notable enough to be picked up by mainstream media outlets.

 NHS capped expenditure process

 Following the Conservative–DUP agreement The London Economic published capped expenditure proposals outlined by Health secretary Jeremy Hunt which were claimed to ration NHS services, lengthen waiting times and lead to a "postcode lottery for your healthcare".

-According to the article leaked by Shadow Health Secretary Jonathan Ashworth to The London Economic NHS managers were instructed to “think the unthinkable” to find savings which could lead to "staff cuts, units shut and treatments rationed or restricted".

 Insulate Britain protests

 Extinction Rebellion co-founder Roger Hallam appeared on The London Economic's podcast Unbreak The Planet to discuss the Insulate Britain protests, saying he would "block an ambulance" in order to get the campaign group’s message across.

 Explaining his motives, he described climate change as "the biggest crime in human history imposed by the rich against the global poor."